Dirty car injectors with carbon deposits that affect engine fuel consumption

 How to solve the problem without spending too much

-To reduce the problem of dirty injectors, it is essential to intervene based on the level of dirt.
+To solve the problem, it is essential to intervene based on the level of dirt in the injectors.

 You don't always need a mechanic.